anatoliansoftwarecommunity/welcome/docs/standard/CODE_OF_CONDUCT.md

 ### Usage of `sealed`

-If the need are closing class for inheritance, should use `sealed` keyword [[8]].
+If the need is closing class for the inheritance, should use the `sealed` keyword [[8]].
 Otherwise, it should not be used.

 ### Access Modifiers